top of page

 www.bristolcityof.co.uk

-We're excited to announce our partnership with the WECIL (West of England Centre For Inclusive Living) Stantec Tranquil City Visit West Antonella Radicchi, PhD, to develop a physical map of Quiet Areas specifically designed for neurodivergent individuals.
+We're excited to announce our partnership with the WECIL (West of England Centre For Inclusive Living) Stantec Tranquil City Visit West Antonella Radicchi, PhD, to develop a pilot project to create a physical and digital map of Quiet Areas specifically designed for neurodivergent individuals.
 This project is a significant step towards making Bristol a more accessible and inclusive place for everyone, regardless of their neurodivergent journey.

 But we need your support!
 We're seeking funding and collaboration to bring this map to life.
 We can create a lasting impact and advocate for change in Bristol.

-Our proposal aims to co-create a new free map, based on the existing Legible City collection, by incorporating quiet spaces as a paper map version of the Bristol Legible Cities Map.
+Our proposal aims to co-create a new free map based on the existing Legible City collection by incorporating quiet spaces as a paper version of the Bristol Legible Cities Map.
 By utilising research and community engagement data with WECIL, we will identify specific areas in the City of Bristol that provide restorative value, making it more accessible and accommodating to the needs of a neurodiverse population.

-Interested in knowing more about the project or helping fund this inventive?
+Interested in knowing more about the project or helping fund this initiative?
 Please email here

 Quiet Spaces